St. Petersburg Domestic Violence Attorney

 - Prohibiting the accused from possessing a firearm

-Possible Penalties for Domestic Violence Offenses
+What are the Penalties for Domestic Violence in Florida?

-If you are charged and convicted of felony domestic violence, you will receive a strike on your criminal record under Florida’s three strikes law.
+If you are charged and convicted of felony domestic abuse, you will receive a strike on your criminal record under Florida’s three strikes law.
 A second felony conviction sentence could then be doubled, and a third conviction may result in a life sentence.
 You also may receive other enhanced penalties, which could include steeper fines.

 Additional penalties could include: